awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 **Python \(User\-Defined Function\)**

 The Python function gives you the ability to write custom transformations without needing to know Apache Spark or Pandas\.
 Data Wrangler is optimized to run your custom code quickly\.
-You get similar performance between using custom Python code and an Apache Spark plugin\.
+You get similar performance using custom Python code and an Apache Spark plugin\.

 To use the Python \(User\-Defined Function\) code block, you specify the following:
 + **Input column** – The input column where you're applying the transform\.